apache/whimsy/MACOSX.md

 ----------------------------

-**Note**: At the present time, nothing is ever written to the error log, even when services fail.
+**Note**: At the present time, LDAP authentication fails, apparently without writing any errors to any log.
 This is being debugged.

 Once again, Edit `/etc/apache2/httpd.conf` using sudo and your favorite text editor.